Tom-Kon/Advanced-mDSC-software-package/README.md

 More information on how the different packages work, what input is required, and what their theoretical background is, can be found in the documentation file (.pdf), or in the tutorial tabs of each sub-application (visible after launching the application).

+## Installation

 To install this application on your machine, you will need to clone the repository or download the installer.
 A tutorial for cloning repositories can be found here: https://argoshare.is.ed.ac.uk/healthyr_book/clone-an-existing-github-project-to-new-rstudio-project.html.
 Or, in video format, here: https://www.youtube.com/watch?v=NInwldFZgwA.

+## Testing
+In order to test the software, test files have been included within each sub-app folder.
+Specifications on what parameters to use have been included within the test files.
+A folder with expected results is also included in each of the test folders.